Tetragonisca angustula: Distribution and habitat

-T. angustula has a large habitat distribution across Central and South America.
+Tetragonisca angustula has a large habitat distribution across Central and South America.
 The species has been found as far north as Mexico and south as far as Argentina.
 It has been labeled "one of the most widespread bee species in the neotropics."
 The subspecies T. angustula fiebrigi is found more in the southern hemisphere, occupying parts of Brazil, Argentina, Paraguay and other southern countries.
 The subspecies T. angustula angustula has a larger presence in Brazil and is found more in the northern hemisphere, occupying Panama, Venezuela, Costa Rica, Nicaragua etc.

-T. angustula distribution overlaps with many other stingless bee species, with an especially large correlation with Paratrigona subnuda distribution across Mesoaerica.
+Tetragonisca angustula distribution overlaps with many other stingless bee species, with an especially large correlation with Paratrigona subnuda distribution across Mesoamerica.
 In the Atlantic rainforest, deforestation for sugar cane plantations is extensive and contributes to the rarity of T. angustula in that area, as well as the stingless bee Melipona scutellaris.

 Nests for T. angustula are found in many different settings.
 Their nests are the predominant bee nests in recovering forest habitats, but are also present in structured forests, depleted forests, and urban settings.
 Like other stingless bees, T. angustula finds pre-existing cavities, such as holes in tree trunks, cavities in walls, or even abandoned ant or termite nests, for their new nest sites.